Shako: Origins

 During the period of general peace that followed the Napoleonic Wars, the shako in European armies became a showy and impractical headdress best suited for the parade ground.
-As an example, the Regency officers' shako of the British Army of 1822 was 8+1/2 in in height and 11 in across at the crown, with ornamental gold cords and lace.
+As an example, the Regency shako adopted by British Army officers in 1822 was 8+1/2 in in height and 11 in across at the crown, with ornamental gold cords and lace.
 Lieutenant Colonel George Anthony Legh Keck can be seen in an 1851 portrait wearing a "broad-topped" shako topped by a 12 in white plume and held in place by bronze chin scales.

 The Regency shako was followed in the British Army by a succession of models—"Bell-topped", "Albert", "French" and "Quilted"—until the adoption of the Home Service helmet in 1877.

 Variations

 The French light infantry shako ("stovepipe") was prescribed in October 1801.
 There were patterns with and without visors but the shako's body was always cylindrical.
 In February 1806 a line infantry shako of different pattern was adopted.
 Its body was semi-conical, with the top being wider than the brim.
 The line infantry pattern was 18 cm high and 23 cm wide at its largest diameter.

 In November 1810 the shako's dimensions slightly altered to 19 cm height and a top of 24.4 cm diameter, the top now made of hard leather.
 The former decorations of cords and tassels were forbidden, since chin scales were added to the design (brass for line infantry, white metal for light infantry).
 The shako front was ornamented by a metal lozenge bearing the regimental number surmounted by a 7 cm tricolour cockade.
 Decorative bands in gold or silver around the top circumference indicated the officer ranks: from a 34 mm band with an additional 14 mm band located 20 mm below (colonel, the only officer with two shako bands) to a single 18 mm band (sub-lieutenant or adjutant-non-commissioned officer, the latter with a red silk lozenge pattern woven in to it).

-In 1812 the front plate lozenge was replaced by an eagle surmounting a crest with the regimental number.
+In 1812, the front plate lozenge was replaced by an eagle surmounting a crest with the regimental number.
 Prior to 1806 the light infantry shakos were ornamented by a metal bugle (chasseurs) or simply by a tricolour cockade (carabiniers) and coloured cords or straps.
 Whereas in 1801 the cockade was placed on the shako's left or right side, it later moved to the front.